JMU-Wearable-Computing/haptic-glove/README.md

 ## Communicating with Nano 33 IoT

 Nano 33 IoT can be communicated with via TCP socket connection.
-Network credentials can be modified with the "ssid" and "password" variables within the Arduino code.
+Network credentials can be modified with the `ssid` and `password` variables within the Arduino code.
 When booted, the Nano 33 IoT establishes a user definable static IP.

 ### Onboard LED state meanings (TODO)